elatov/elatov.github.io/_posts/2012-11-05-vcap5-dca-objective-3-2-optimize-virtual-machine-resources.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/10/more_lp_options.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/10/more_lp_options.png']);"><img class="alignnone size-full wp-image-4609" title="more_lp_options" src="http://virtuallyhyper.com/wp-content/uploads/2012/10/more_lp_options.png" alt="more lp options VCAP5 DCA Objective 3.2 – Optimize Virtual Machine Resources " width="565" height="232" /></a>

-All of the above options can be modified by going to the &#8220;Host and Clusters&#8221; View -> Select a Host -> Click the &#8220;Configuration&#8221; Tab -> Select &#8220;Advanced Setting&#8221; under the Software Section.
+All of the above options can be modified by going to the "Host and Clusters" View -> Select a Host -> Click the "Configuration" Tab -> Select "Advanced Setting" under the Software Section.
 Here is how it looks like in vCenter:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/10/large_page_settings_on_host.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/10/large_page_settings_on_host.png']);"><img class="alignnone size-full wp-image-4610" title="large_page_settings_on_host" src="http://virtuallyhyper.com/wp-content/uploads/2012/10/large_page_settings_on_host.png" alt="large page settings on host VCAP5 DCA Objective 3.2 – Optimize Virtual Machine Resources " width="925" height="647" /></a>

 ### Understand appropriate use cases for CPU affinity

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf']);">vSphere Resource Management ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf']);">vSphere Resource Management ESXi 5.0</a>":

 > **Using CPU Affinity**
 > By specifying a CPU affinity setting for each virtual machine, you can restrict the assignment of virtual machines to a subset of the available processors in multiprocessor systems.
 By using this feature, you can assign each virtual machine to processors in the specified affinity set.